 Contact Jed Dietrich, Esq., Recognized as a Best Lawyer of America and New York Super Lawyer, if You or a Loved One Suffered Injuries Caused from a Trench Collapse Accident in Buffalo, New York; Niagara Falls, New York; Rochester, New York or Throughout New York State.

 Trenches and excavations are widely used at construction sites.
 While they are often necessary, they can be incredibly dangerous.
 Trenches typically range from 3 to 15 feet deep and if they collapse, they can cause serious injuries and even death.
 In fact, trench collapses are one of the most fatal types of construction accidents.
-According to the U.S. Bureau of Labor Statistics, 271 workers were killed in trench or excavation collapses within the 5 year span of 2000 to 2006.
+According to the U.S. Bureau of Labor Statistics, 271 workers were killed in trench or excavation collapses between the years 2000 and 2006.

-In 2016 alone, trench workers suffered 23 fatalities because of collapses.
-The combination of the weight and intense vibrations of the equipment and machinery can cause an improperly secured trench to collapse.
+In 2016 alone, trench workers suffered 23 fatalities because of collapses, which is nearly double the average from previous years.
+The combination of the weight and intense vibrations of the equipment and machinery being used can cause an improperly secured trench to collapse.
 Trenching companies and contractors do not always follow safety precautions in order to keep workers safe or adhere to standard Occupational Safety and Health Administration (OSHA) protocols.
 In situations where the proper safety measures are not utilized to prevent trench collapse accidents, workers can be buried alive by soil crashing down on them.